-Disgraced Navy SEAL Shane Wolfe is handed a new assignment: Protect the five Plummer kids from enemies of their recently deceased father -- a government scientist whose top-secret experiment remains in the kids' house.
+Having recovered from wounds received in a failed rescue operation, Navy SEAL Shane Wolfe is handed a new assignment: Protect the five Plummer kids from enemies of their recently deceased father -- a government scientist whose top-secret experiment remains in the kids' house.

 After a Navy SEAL fails to rescue a scientist who developed a top secret device, he is assigned to guard the man's children while searching for information on where the device may be hidden inside the house.
-Along the way, he must cope with rebellious teens, child care, an overbearing school official and foreign spies also looking for the device.Written by
+Along the way, he must cope with rebellious teens, child care, an overbearing school official, and foreign spies also looking for it.Written by

 5 of 8 people found this review helpful.

 Was this review helpful to you?